Balasaminathank/torrent-to-drive-selective/README.md

 #### Usage:
 1. Download the `torrent_to_drive.ipynb` file and upload it to Google Colab.
 2. Run all cells sequentially.
+3. If you find any error in first cell re-run the cell again.
-3. Your files will be saved to your Google Drive.
+4. Your files will be saved to your Google Drive.

 **Note:** It is recommended not to use your personal Google Drive account for this.